Čalgija | Vintage Recordings (1964–1966)

 This image was retrieved from an undeveloped film roll, which was inside a camera found among Wouter Swets’ possessions after his death by his friend Roland van Abel.
 Developed some 55 years after it was used, the degraded roll yielded two photos.
 The first one – beautiful, serene, of excellent quality – showed Wouter with his black accordion, playing with a young man whom Roland could’t identify.
 He posted the picture on Facebook, asking who knew that man.
 I recognised my father Albert van der Meulen, without a beard, which puts him in his student years.
 I got in contact with Roland and heard the extraordinary tale of the picture’s provenance.

-Other albums by Čalgija
+Other releases by Čalgija